WouterGritter/tapo-mqtt-bridge/README.md

 The script expects a `devices.yml` file to be present in the app root by default.
 But, this location can be changed using the `DEVICES_CONFIG_LOCATION` environment variable and also supports a `.json` file.

 In the provided `docker-compose.yml` file, the location is changed to `/etc/tapo-mqtt-bridge/devices.yml`.

+When the `DEVICES_CONFIG` environment variable is present, the script does not load any file and loads the device configuration through the environment variable instead.
+This environment variable should be in JSON format.

 Example configuration (see also `devices.example.yml` and `devices.example.json`):
 ```yaml